 Have you noticed that Hill House changed a little bit after all these years?
 The decoration remains completely identical with genuine period furniture, but still, the miracle of electricity made its way to Hill House too.

 When Abigail is a young girl, the house is lit by gas lamps and candles.
 There is a huge gas-chandelier downstairs (where Mrs. Crain was carried lifeless) and another one in Abigail's bedroom (left top corner of this screenshot, the flames can hardly be seen).
 The rooms and corridors are generally poorly lit with glowing halos of light.

 When Abigail is an old lady, the house is lit by electric bulbs.
 In Abigail's bedroom, we can see several electric lamps and chandeliers.
 The rooms and corridors are now lit by more powerful electric lights.

 This scene was eventually discarded from the final cut, because it stated obviously the fact that Theodora was a lesbian.
 Robert Wise decided to let the viewer add the clues and guess.
 I believe this was a good move: the lesbian couple is not hidden nor denied, but just suggested.
-This is an important part of Theodora's personality, but it does not dramatically influence the story.
-It just helps to understand her behaviour.
+This is an important part of Theodora's personality, but it doesn't dramatically influence the story.
+It just helps to better understand her behaviour.

 I have been hunting this deleted scene since I heard about its existence, in the early 90s.
 I was really disappointed that it didn't make it into the 2003 DVD edition.
-I was disappointed again when the Blu-Ray edition was released in 2013, still without it.
+I was disappointed again when the Blu-ray edition was released in 2013, still without it.